vault27/Foundation/vxlan.md

 - Full VRF
 - Pros: scalability, integration with out networks - this is main pro, external router peers with IP VRF
 - Cons: 2 TTLs
+- Route Type 2 is used, besides MAC it also transfers IP/MAC bindings in the same NLRI, VNI is included in both routes.
+MAC update is imported into MAC table and IP/MAC update is imported into ARP table of destination MAC VRF + into routing table
+- MAC-IP routing update contains two RT: for MAC VRF (first one) and IP VRF; and 2 VNIs: the first one for switching and second one for routing
+- MAC-IP also contains Router MAC (as an extended community) for routing: MAC of VLAN 2 in our example, so VTEP-1 knows what change MAC to before sendong to VTEP-2

+## Anycast gateway